shuoshuoliu/UTrans-CoRT/README.md

 Please note that running time can be significantly reduced by changing/developing a new algorithm.

-FOr any questions, you can contact the corresponding author at shuoliu.academic@gmail.com
+For any questions, you can contact the corresponding author at shuoliu.academic@gmail.com